mr7brown/agb.github.io/pages/blog/civil-disobedience.md

     <img class="post-image" src="images/buffalo-crime.png" />
 </div>

-For perspective, here are the graduation rate for each city in the graphic:
+For perspective, here are the graduation rates for each city in the graphic:

 * Kenmore: 82%
 * Cheektowaga: 90%